 Each of these key trends are composed of PDF and PPT documents.
 Click to view.

-Focussing on the growing involvement of patients in their own care, as well as the evolution of the digital health market.
+Focusing on the growing involvement of patients in their own care, as well as the evolution of the digital health market.
 Also commenting on recent uncertainty over regulation, social campaigns and the personalisation of healthcare products.

 Key trends in the house and home market surrounding the forgotten generation in Generation Rent, sustainable housing issues, app-based ways of visualising the home, the voice-controlled home, and the trends surrounding the home-office.